Generative Fractional Diffusion Models: Challenges in the attempt to generalize

-\section{Challenges in the Attempt to Generalize}
+\section{Challenges in the attempt to generalize}

-In this work, we seek to determine the extent to which the continuous time framework of a score-based generative model can be generalized from an underlying BM to an FBM.
-For a FBM $W^{H}$ with Hurst index $H\in(0,1)$ it is not straightforward to define the the forward process
+In this work, we seek to determine the extent to which the continuous-time framework of score-based generative models can be generalized from an underlying BM to an underlying fBM.
+For a fBM $W^{H}$ it is not straightforward to define the forward process

-driven by FBM, since FBM is neither a Markov process nor a semimartingale \citep{fbmcalculus}, and hence It\^{o} calculus may not be applied, to define the second integral.
-However, a definition of the integral w.r.t.
-FBM is established \citep{fbmcalculus,FKPfBm} as a discrete approximation of the integral w.r.t.
-FBM can rather simply be computed by the sum

-where $\Delta W^{H}_{1},...,\Delta W^{H}_{N}$ are the correlated and normally distributed increments of $W^{H}$.
-The more challenging difficulty in defining a generative model driven by FBM is to derive the reverse time model.
-Following the derivation of the reverse time model for BM, the conditional backward Kolmogorov equation and the unconditional forward Kolmogorov equation are applied \citep{anderson1982}.
-Starting point of the derivation is to rewrite $p(x_{t},t,x_{s},s) = p(x_{s},s|x_{t},t)p(x_{t},t)$ for $s\geq t$ using Bayes theorem to calculate with the product rule
+driven by fBM, since fBM is neither a Markov process nor a semimartingale \citep{fbmcalculus}, and hence It\^{o} calculus may not be applied, to define the second integral.
+However, a definition of the integral w.r.t. fBM is established \citep{fbmcalculus,FKPfBm} such that the remaining problem is the derivation of the reverse-time model.
+Following the second and more intuitive derivation of the reverse-time model for BM from \citet{anderson1982}, the conditional backward Kolmogorov equation and the unconditional forward Kolmogorov equation are applied.
+Starting point of the derivation is to rewrite $p(x_{t},t,x_{s},s) = p(x_{s},s|x_{t},t)p(x_{t},t)$ with Bayes theorem to calculate with the product rule

-Replacing $\frac{\partial p(x_{t},t)}{\partial t}$ with the RHS of the unconditional forward Kolmogorov equation and $\frac{\partial p(x_{s},s|x_{t},t)}{\partial t}$ with the RHS of the conditional backward Kolmogorov equation one derives an equation that only depends on $p (x_{t},t,x_{s},s)$.
-Using Bayes theorem again leads to a conditional backward Kolmogorov equation for $p(x_{t}, t |x_{s}, s)$ that defines the dynamics of the reverse process by the one-to-one correspondence between the conditional backward Kolmogorov equation and the stochastic differential equation for the reverse process \citep{anderson1982}.
-Following these steps starting from \cref{eq:product_rule} and deploying a one-to-one correspondence of FBM and the evolution of its density \citep{FKPfBm}, we could replace $\frac{\partial p(x_{t},t)}{\partial t}$ in (\ref{eq:product_rule}) by the RHS of
+Replacing $\frac{\partial p(x_{t},t)}{\partial t}$ with the RHS of the unconditional forward Kolmogorov equation and $\frac{\partial p(x_{s},s|x_{t},t)}{\partial t}$ with the RHS of the conditional backward Kolmogorov equation one derives an equation that only depends on the joint density $p (x_{t},t,x_{s},s)$.
+Using Bayes theorem again leads to a conditional backward Kolmogorov equation for $p(x_{t}, t |x_{s}, s)$ that defines the dynamics of the reverse process by the one-to-one correspondence between the conditional backward Kolmogorov equation and the reverse-time SDE \citep{anderson1982}.
+Following these steps for fBM, starting from \cref{eq:product_rule} and deploying the one-to-one correspondence of fBM and the evolution of its density \citep{FKPfBm}, we could replace $\frac{\partial p(x_{t},t)}{\partial t}$ in (\ref{eq:product_rule}) by the RHS of